 Any consumer fireworks that leave the ground are illegal in North Carolina.
 Individuals should make sure fireworks are legal in North Carolina prior to buying them, especially if purchased across state lines.

 Individuals who live within a municipality or neighborhood should also check if there are local laws or property owners association rules for private fireworks celebrations.
 Never use fireworks in neighborhood backyards or other crowded areas.

 Adults should always supervise the use of fireworks.
 Never try to relight or pickup fireworks that have not ignited fully.

 Sparks and smoldering embers from fireworks can start fires.
 Have a fire extinguisher and water nearby for emergencies.

-Brunswick County is currently considered abnormally dry, with half of the county to the west experiencing a moderate drought, according to the U.S. Drought Monitor.
+Brunswick County is currently considered abnormally dry, with most of the county experiencing moderate drought, according to the U.S. Drought Monitor.
 The latter designation means the wildfire danger in these areas is higher than normal for the season.

 For questions, contact the Brunswick County Fire Marshal’s Office at 910.253.2041.

 Always contact 9-1-1 if it is an emergency situation.